freshystar/Security-/homework.md

  - `opengp-revocs.d`: The revocation certificate that was created along with the key pair is kept here.
 The permissions on this directory are quite restrictive as anyone who has access to the certificate could revoke the key.
 - `private-keys-v1.d`: This is the directory that keeps your private keys, therefore permissions are restrictive.
 - `pubring.kbx`: This is your public keyring.
 It stores your own as well as any other imported public keys.
-- `trustdb.gpg`: he trust database.
+- `trustdb.gpg`: the trust database.
 This has to do with the concept of Web of Trust(for more details, google is our friend ;)).
  You can now view your public keys:
  ```sh
  -> ~ gpg --list-keys